lucasscharenbroch/personal-site/content/blog/apl-tutorial.md

 Every array is defined by (1) its shape, and (2) its elements.

 1. "Shape" is effectively equivalent to "dimensions".
 A 2x2 array (matrix) has shape [2, 2].
+Each element (number) of the shape array is refered to as an "axis".
 2. Each element of an array is either a number, character, or array[^rank-ne-depth].

 [^rank-ne-depth]: Though nesting arrays is permitted (and often necessary), adding depth is **not** equivalent to changing the shape.
 (1 2) (3 4) ≢ 2 2⍴⍳4.